-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+If yes, what is the minimum number of credits and the unit of measure?

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-mandate an iteme regained or transfer etademic to apply for adminesion.

-D5 Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript X
+High school transcript Х

-D5 College transcript(s) Χ
+College transcript(s) Х

-D5 Essay or personal V
+Essay or personal statement х

-statement ^

-D5 Interview X
+Interview Х

-D5 Standardized test scores X
+Standardized test scores Х

-D5 Statement of good standing

-from prior institution(s) X
+Statement of good standing from prior institution(s) х